Four Ways Trauma Therapy Can Help You Cope With Your Past

 Takeaway

 A few types of trauma-focused therapy can include exposure therapy, eye movement desensitization, and reprocessing therapy, and cognitive-behavioral therapy, all of which can help you cope with your past in several different ways.
-Trauma-focused therapy may help you:
+The benefits of trauma-focused therapy may include helping you:

 If you’re interested in trying trauma-focused therapy, it can be helpful to join an online therapy platform where you can be matched with an experienced licensed therapist.
 You may also find a suitable therapist in your local area.